If a Body Meet a Body, Give Them This Book

 That’s it, that’s all.

 It became very clear to me at some point around the middle part of the book that Holden was suffering.
 The genius of Salinger was that he was so deft with Holden’s descent, if you will, and he never bludgeoned us over the head with it or explicitly noted it while it was happening.
-I lost a friend to bipolar disorder (manic/depressive) and it is apparent that Salinger knew a thing or two about it.
+I lost a very close friend to bipolar disorder (manic/depressive) and it is apparent that Salinger knew a thing or two about it.

 Actually, thinking about his reclusiveness, perhaps he suffered from it as well.